 Which ombudsman for social housing complaints?

-The Housing Ombudsman is responsible for all complaints about social housing.
-This includes complaints about a local authority's (or Arms Length Management Organisation's) relationship as landlord to its tenants or leaseholders.
+The Housing Ombudsman is responsible for complaints about social housing made by tenants or leaseholders as well as some applicants for social housing This includes complaints about a local authority's (or Arms Length Management Organisation's) relationship as landlord to its tenants or leaseholders.
 The Housing Ombudsman also looks at complaints about housing associations.

 The Local Government and Social Care Ombudsman considers complaints about local authorities’ wider housing activities, for example in discharging their statutory duties in homelessness.
 There are areas where there may appear to be some over-lap between the jurisdiction of the two Ombudsmen.
 We are both able to conduct joint investigations, and work under a Memorandum of Understanding.